 Make sure you establish benchmarks for pages indexed and keep an eye on the backlinks, keyword rankings and organic search traffic coming into the old site for at least 6 months.
 Ideally, you should see all of those numbers gradually drop to 0 on the old site and balance out as the new site rises.

-Make sure to check all of those internal links, 301 redirects, and watch webmaster tools for any server errors or poor indexation indicators.
+Make sure to check all of those internal links, 301 redirects, and watch search console for any server errors or poor indexation indicators.

 … Phew, that was a lot of work, but the migration went off without a hitch and your traffic remained steady.
 Congratulations, you’ve successfully completed a site migration!